rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ![](../Output/Figures/parameterisedcircuit.png)

-6. We create another function that checks the parity of the bit string passed.
-Hence if the parity is even it returns a yes and if the parity is odd it returns a no @Rodney please explain why this choice and that other options exist
+1. We create another function that checks the parity of the bit string passed.
+Hence if the parity is even it returns a yes and if the parity is odd it returns a no. We chose this since we have 2 classes and parity check either returns true or false for a given bitstring.
+There are also other methods e.g for 3 classes you might choose maximum, minimum or convert the bistring to a number and pass is through an activation function.
+Therefore, for our case, a bitstring with an even parity returns yes. @Rodney please explain why this choice and that other options exist
 ```python
 def assign_label(self, bit_string):
     """